prince-hope1975/pyramidscheme/Tutorail.md

 ## Discussion

 Congrats on finishing this tutorial.
-You implemented the battleship game that runs on the blockchain yourself.
+You implemented Your very own Pyramid scheme and are on your way to becoming one of the greats.

 If you found this tutorial rewarding please let us know on [the Discord Community](https://discord.gg/AZsgcXu).